What To Do At Stevns Klint UNESCO World Heritage Site

 As long as you don’t use tools or chip away at the cliff, you can collect fossils found on the beach and take them home with you.

-Book publisher Dorling Kindersley has produced an informative book, Fossils, available from Amazon, specifically aimed at beginners, simply explaining fossil identification with over 1,000 photos.
+Dorling Kindersley has produced an informative book, including a Kindle version called Fossils, available from Amazon.
+The book is specifically aimed at beginners and simply explains fossil identification with over 1,000 photos.

 Rules You Must Observe At Stevns Klint